JoshCu/RVS/README.md

 of the leaderboards from the imported games to any user with zero authentication.
 It will also be hosted on Vercel and remain so for the time being.

+The application will start at http://localhost:3000 by default.

 ## Visualization Tools
 For this iteration, React Libraries such as ChartJS and ReactVis will be used to showcase example usage.